This fund is designed for investors who…

 Note that the results shown are for information purposes only.
 Commissions, trailing commissions, management fees and expenses all may be associated with investments ins FDP Portfolio’s.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns, including changes in portfolio value and reinvestment of all distributions, but do not take into account sales, redemption, distribution or optional charges or income taxes payable by an investor that would have reduced returns.
 References to indices are for information purposes only.
 Comparisons with indices may vary according to the portfolio size, investment timing, and mandate objective.
 The funds’ securities are not insured by the Canada Deposit Insurance Corporation.
 Mutual funds are not guaranteed, their value changes frequently, and past performance may not be repeated.

-- The global stock market, as measured by the MSCI World Index, posted a 5.4% return in Canadian dollars for the first half of 2018, driven partly by synchronized global economic growth and better-than-expected corporate profits..
+- The global stock market, as measured by the MSCI World Index, posted a net return of -0.5% in Canadian dollars for 2018.
+The growth-style approach outperformed its value-style counterpart during the year, posting a 2.2% and -2.3% return, respectively.

-However, the overnight rate increase among several central banks, along with the heightened risk of a trade war, are generating uncertainty across markets.
-Against this backdrop, eurozone markets posted a 1.6% increase, with Asian markets also growing by 1.5%, all in Canadian dollars, thanks to the currency’s 4.8% devaluation versus its U.S. counterpart.
+Overnight rate increases among several central banks, along with the heightened risk of a trade war, are generating widespread uncertainty on the markets.
+Against this backdrop, eurozone markets yielded negative returns of -7.2% in Canadian dollars, while Asian markets also fell by -5.2% in Canadian dollars.